jotform/zenith/README.md

 ## What is Zenith?
 What is its aim?

 Zenith is a fast build tool used for both remote and local caching.
-Its speed comes from the ability to cache files remotely, which makes Zenith a good choice when developing monorepos with teams.
+Its speed comes from the ability to cache files remotely while not using .git files, which makes Zenith a good choice when developing monorepos with teams.
 It provides build cache and test cache functionalities, which can be used to deploy a large application much quicker than its competitors.

 ## Installation